-GRADE 9 Plan Plan Start planning now!
-Take the right courses and earn the best grades possible.
-Ask your counselor for a list of your high school's NCAA-approved core courses to make sure you take the right classes.
-Sign up for a free Profile Page at eligibilitycenter.org for information on NCAA academic and amateurism requirements.
-GRADE 10 Register ☐ If you fall behind academically, ask your counselor for help finding approved courses you can take.
-Register for a Profile Page or Certification Account with the NCAA Eligibility Center at eligibilitycenter.org .
-GRADE 11 Study ☐ Check with your counselor to make sure you are on track to complete the required number of NCAA-approved courses. ☐ Take the ACT or SAT and submit your scores to the NCAA Eligibility Center using code 9999 .
-At the end of the year, ask your counselor to upload your official transcript to the NCAA Eligibility Center.
-If you took classes at more than one high school or program, ask each school to submit an official transcript. ☐ Make sure you are on track to graduate on time with your class.
-GRADE 12 Graduate Complete your final NCAA-approved core courses as you prepare for graduation. ☐ Take the ACT or SAT again, if necessary, and submit your scores to the NCAA Eligibility Center using code 9999 .
-Request your final amateurism certification beginning April 1 (fall enrollees) or Oct.
-1 (winter/spring enrollees) in your NCAA Eligibility Center account at eligibilitycenter.org .
-After you graduate, ask your counselor to send or upload your final official transcript with proof of graduation to the NCAA Eligibility Center.
-Reminder: Only students on an NCAA Division I or II school's institutional request list will receive a certification.
+- Check with your counselor to make sure you are on track to complete the required number of NCAA-approved courses and graduate on time with your class. - Take the ACT or SAT and submit your scores to the NCAA Eligibility Center using code 9999. - Ensure your sports participation information is correct in your Eligibility Center account. - At the end of the year, ask your counselor at each high school or program you attended to upload your official transcript to your NCAA Eligibility Center account.

+- Complete your final NCAA-approved core courses as you prepare for graduation. - Take the ACT or SAT again, if necessary, and submit your scores to the NCAA Eligibility Center using code 9999. - Request your final amateurism certification beginning April 1 (fall enrollees) or Oct.
+1 (winter/spring enrollees) in your NCAA Eligibility Center account at eligibilitycenter.org. - After you graduate, ask your counselor to upload your final official transcript with proof of graduation to your NCAA Eligibility Center account. - Reminder: Only students on an NCAA Division I or II school's institutional request list will receive a certification.